DylanBossie-CU/VANTAGE/README.md

 ### Deployer.json

 ### Manifest.json
-This is a sample of the file that would be delivered to the VANTAGE system by an operator of the NanoRacks deployer.
-It contains descriptions of the cubesats to be deployed as well as deployment geometry.
-It also contains the expected release time of the cubesats.
-Additionally, it should contain a filepath to the truth data json and the test scenario.
-DeploymentTube: tube number from which cubesats are expected to deploy.
-VantageTube: tube that is occupied by VANTAGE system.
-expectedRelease: datetime array containing expected release time.
-CubesatArray: array containing data for each cubesat to be deployed.
-  name: cubesat name.
-  rangeOrder: order in which this cubesat will exit the tube.
-  expectedU: expected cubesat size in U.
-  actualDims: the actual dimensions of the cubesat in meters.
-TruthDataFile: filepath to truth data file (.json).
-testScenario: test scenario being run ('modular', '100m', or 'simulation')

 ### Optical.json

 ### Sensors.json
-TOFData: Directory pointing to the TOF data for the current test to be run.
-OpticalFocalLength: Focal length of optical camera (m).

 ### TOF.json

 ### Transform.json

 ### Validate.json
-CorrelateTruthData: Boolean for whether to perform timestamp alignment.
-This should always remain on, unless you really don't want to generate a new file.
-ComputingResults: Originally used for turning off result processing, but is now always on (except in the VANTAGE_main, where the process is automated and plotting is not desired).

 ## Tools
 Miscellaneous tools can be found in the [MiscTools](https://github.com/DylanBossie-CU/VANTAGE/tree/master/MiscTools) directory.
 ### tofCropping
-This directory contains the GUI used for cropping TOF point clouds.
-An example of the directory structure required is included.
-The GUI specifically looks for this directory to be called "Data".
-Run croppingGUI.m to crop point clouds.

 ### PlotCubeSats
 This tool is used to generate 3D scatter plots of the first CubeSat launched for a given test type.
 Output figures will then be saved to *FigureOut/*.